Cookies for Diabetes: Can You Enjoy Them? Best Options & Alternatives

 Want help finding better snack options?
 The diabetic app 🏆 scans and rates grocery products based on their ingredients, helping you pick healthier, diabetes-friendly choices in seconds!

-Looking for cookies for diabetes?
+Looking for cookies for diabetes 2?
 What to look for

-If you're buying cookies, watch out for misleading labels like “diabetic-friendly” or “sugar-free”—these products can still impact your insulin resistance.
+If you're buying cookies for diabetics, watch out for misleading labels like “diabetic-friendly” or “sugar-free”—these products can still impact your insulin resistance.
 Here’s what to check:

 Whole grains & fiber – Look for oat or whole wheat-based cookies.